 Get a Website

 Now that you’re in the directories, strengthen your search ranking by further increasing your online presence.
 If you don’t have a website, get one.
-Once you have one, follow proper SEO techniques to up your search ranking.
+Once you have one, follow proper SEO strategies to increase store traffic.

 Remember: higher search ranking means an increase to store traffic.
 We have some tips below to get you started.